TheBoogle/neighbors-documentation/docs/General/Attributes/Workspace_Attributes.md

 Attributes set directly in Workspace.

 !!! warning end
-    Not all are listed, and NOT all of them are available at the beginning.
+    Not all of them might be listed, and NOT all of them are available at the beginning.

 ## `PlaceLoaded`